Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 How To Create Bad Jira Dashboards

-- Don’t define your audience, what they care about, and their familiarity with the type of information you’re sharing.
+- Don’t define your audience, what they care about, and their familiarity with the information you share.

-- Use different JQL filters across gadgets, make it so that each gadget is a new, and lengthy adventure in understanding the different data you’ve decided to use each time.
+- Use different JQL filters across gadgets, making each gadget a new and lengthy adventure in understanding different data you’ve decided to use each time.

 - Don’t worry about whether your dashboard tells a story.
 Narratives don’t help people make sense of data.